jveitchmichaelis/build_opencv/README.md

 ### opencv_version
 Opencv version to use (MUST be full verson e.g. '3.4.11' NOT '3.4')
 ### with_contrib
 If opencv's additional modules (opencv_contrib) package should be used (MUST be 'true' or 'false')
+*Note: You cannot build opencv_world if you are using contrib modules.*
 ### with_cuda
 If opencv should be built with CUDA (MUST be 'true' or 'false')
+*Note: You cannot build with cuda without enabling 'with_contrib'.*
 ### with_examples
 If opencv should be build with examples (MUST be 'true' or 'false')
 ### build_world
 If opencv should build opencv_world library or individual libraries (MUST be 'true' or 'false')
+*Note: You cannot build opencv_world if you are using contrib modules.*
 ### visual_studio_version
 Visual Studio version to use (MUST be full description used for cmake build e.g. 'Visual Studio 15 2017 Win64')